-Cable television systems use radio frequency signals transmitted over cables to provide television and data services to customers.
-Normally, these RF signals do not cause interference when cable systems comply with Federal Communications Commission rules for limiting interference.
-Occasionally, however, cable television system signals can “leak.”
-Cable signal leaks occur when the RF signals transmitted within a cable system are not properly contained within the cable plant.
-Cable signal leaks can be caused by loose connectors, damaged plant and cracked or unterminated cables.
+Cable television systems use radio frequency signals to provide television and data services to customers.
+These RF signals normally do not cause interference when cable systems comply with FCC rules for limiting interference, but the signals can “leak.”
+Cable signal leaks occur when the RF signals transmitted within a cable system are not properly contained.
+Signal leaks can be caused by loose connectors, damaged equipment or unterminated cables.

 Why is it important to determine leakage?

 Cable television systems and licensed broadcasters use many of the same frequencies to transmit programming.
 Cable signal leakage can interfere with any of the over-the-air services using the same frequencies as the cable operator within the vicinity of the cable system.

 Cable systems use TV, radio, aeronautical radio and other channels within their cable plant.
 Cable operators are considered secondary users of these frequencies, and must not interfere with primary users.